henry-AY/henry-AY/README.md

 ### Hi there 👋

 I am working on jhGPT and Fortune Forest.

+Please check each file individually for the license.

 <!--
 **Hy8012/Hy8012** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.